ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - **\TitleFormatII{\titleBA}**
   \phantomsection
   \addcontentsline{toc}{subsection}{\TOCLabelII \titleBA}
-  - First the gate checks if its conditions are met
+  1) The gate checks if its conditions are met
      - AND gate: all inputs are on
      - OR gate: at least 1 input is on
      - XOR gate: only 1 input is on
-  - Second it adds up the output values of all of its inputs
+  2) The gate adds up the output values of all of its inputs
      - If the result is $> 1$ it gets replaced with $1$
      - If the result is $< -1$ it gets replaced with $-1$
-  - Third it multiplies the result by its output value
+  3) The gate multiplies the result by its output value
-  - Lastly it sends the result as its output value.
+  4) The gate sends the result as its output value.
 On the steam version, the final output value must also be different from 0 to send an output
   - Diagram made by Zoomah:

     <!-- TODO: Add image and annotations